bitcubico/english/tips.md

 - The party was wonderful
 - We had a great time
 - It was so nice to see you again
+- I had a really good time
+- I really enjoyed myself
+- It was great!
+- I had a lot of fun

 Your host might check to make sure you're leaving nothing behind.